Irina Kuzmina-Rimša

-Irina Kuzmina-Rimša (born 16 January 1986) is a retired Latvian tennis player.
+Irina Kuzmina-Rimša (born 16 January 1986) is a Latvian former professional tennis player.

-In her career, she won two singles and eight doubles titles on the ITF Circuit.
+Over her career, she won two singles and eight doubles titles on the ITF Circuit.
 On 13 October 2008, she reached her best singles ranking of world No. 307.
 On 13 July 2009, she peaked at No. 193 in the WTA doubles rankings.

-Kuzmina has a 19–13 record for Latvia in Fed Cup competition.
+Playing for Latvia Fed Cup team, Kuzmina has accumulated a 19–13 record in Fed Cup competition.

-After retiring from professional tennis, Kuzmina-Rimša became a beach tennis player.
+After retiring from professional tennis, she became a beach tennis player.